Jawed Ludin: Northern alliance

 During the beginning of the War in Afghanistan in 2001, in a series of opinion articles in The Guardian Ludin was critical of the Northern Alliance, stating that it's hard to imagine that the Northern Alliance can be trusted to deliver the country to peace.
 He stressed the need for the UK and the US to focus on a political strategy, and not only a military strategy.
 At that time he called a leadership under the former king, Zahir Shah, promising option.
-A few laters, when he was President Karzai's chief of staff, Ludin defended the appointment of 13 warlords in high positions in the Afghan police: "This is not rearming militias.
+A few years later, when he was President Karzai's chief of staff, Ludin defended the appointment of 13 warlords in high positions in the Afghan police: "This is not rearming militias.
 We would like to strengthen the police presence in districts in the south where there has been a rise in terrorism.
 Building institutions should not be seen as sidelining any sector of society, especially the mujahideen," he said.